What Every iDictate Typist Must Know

 31. The best place to get updates about iDictate is from our Help Desk

-32. If an iDictate Proofer finds mistakes in your file, you will need to promptly fix the file
+32. If mistakes are found in your file, you will need to promptly fix the file.

-33. If you are assigned a file, you should respect client's need to finish the file promptly, coordinate with iDictate so you and iDictate that both have an understanding as to the approximate time file will be completed, recognize that Super Rush files have the highest priority and look up words in a dictionary if necessary.
+33. If you are offered a file, and you accept it, you should respect client's need to finish the file promptly, coordinate with iDictate so you and iDictate both have an understanding as to the approximate time the file will be completed, and recognize that Super Rush files have the highest priority and look up words in a dictionary if necessary.